davidrmiller/neural2d/README.md

 How to use your own data<a name="YourOwnData"></a>
 ------------------------

+To use your own data, prepare an input data configuration file, called inputData.txt by default.
+It specifies the source of the input data, one sample per line.

-If you are inputting data from image files, you'll need to prepare a set of BMP image files and an input data config file.
-The config file (named inputData.txt by default) is a list of image filenames to use as inputs to the neural net, and optionally the target output values for each image.
-The format looks like this example:
+To input data from .bmp image files or .dat binary data files, prepare an inputData.txt config file like the example below.
+The numbers after the file name are the target output values for each input sample:

     images/thumbnails/test-918.bmp -1 1 -1 -1 -1 -1 -1 -1 -1 -1
     images/thumbnails/test-919.bmp -1 -1 -1 -1 -1 -1 -1 -1 1 -1